+Our staff is what makes us better!
 Learn a little more about the well-educated and highly-qualified crew at Royce’s Tree Service (RTS).

 Eli started his tree climbing career in 2014 during his freshman year at Warren Wilson College (WWC).
-He worked with the tree crew at WWC for two years before deciding tree work was his passion.
-Eli loves climbing in all forms and enjoys rock climbing, ice climbing and mountaineering.
-Eli is also a talented potter and musician.
-He also has a keen sense of humor and is a hard working individual.
-Eli plans to become an ISA Certified Arborist® within the next year.
+He worked with the Landscaping Crew to maintain the trees at WWC for two years before deciding tree work was his passion.
+Eli loves climbing in all forms and particularly enjoys rock climbing, ice climbing, and mountaineering.
+He is also a talented potter, musician, and has a keen sense of humor.
+Eli worked hard and became RTS’ third ISA Certified Arborist® in 2018.

 Jonathan became interested in conservation after working for the Clinton County (PA) Conservation District.
 The opportunities to positively impact the environment led to him joining American Conservation Experience, a conservation corps that taught him how to prune trees and operate a chainsaw.
 Jonathan is most interested in gaining more knowledge about sustainable pruning and SRT climbing.
 When he is not working, Jonathan enjoys foraging for wild mushrooms, playing the drums, and water sports.
 Jonathan plans to become an ISA Certified Arborist® as soon as he is eligible.

 Jonathan also creates fine woodworking projects like simple charcuterie boards, bowls, and shelves.
 Click here for photos of his creations and/or contact Jonathan directly at firstname.lastname@example.org.